Eric-McKinney/mint/README.md

 x = 3
 y = 4

+// a comment (must occur on its own line)

 z = x + y
+z2 = x+y

+// x and y are shadowed
 fn f(x, y) = x^(y+3)

+// z is used from outer scope
+fn f2(a) = 2*a - z

+// this also updates the z used by f2 z = 22

 f(4,1)
-f(1,1+1)!
+f(1,1+1) * (2 + 1)
 ```

+Right now I'm focusing on covering int/float arithmetic and function definitions.
+I will implement more functionality after.
-I'm thinking bare minimum I cover int/float arithmetic and function definitions.
-Built in functions can come later.
-I want to cover things like factorial, maybe sums and products, and relevant constants like pi and e.
+I plan on adding built in functions (sqrt, factorial, etc.), maybe sums and products, and relevant constants like pi and e.
 If I'm feeling adventurous I might try to implement complex numbers.

 ## Implementation
 For the lexer I'm thinking have some struct for a token w/enum field (token type),